 View Video Tutorials

-- We require that you view two video tutorials, below, prior to your arrival for New Student Orientation.
+- We require that you view two video tutorials.
 Be sure to watch both videos all the way through as you will be required to acknowledge that you’ve watched them and understood what was presented to you.

 - To view the videos in full screen, click play then click on the YouTube icon in the lower right corner to open the video in YouTube.
 You can then select to view the videos on a full screen for easier viewing.